 The widespread adoption of digital technologies and the massive amounts of data they generate can create conflicts with programme quality aspects such as participation and accountability.
 The potential benefits of engaging people and amplifying their voices by facilitating real-time information sharing and communication are often overlooked.
 Various forms of humanitarian feedback mechanisms, including both digital and non-digital communication channels, are often referenced as examples of improving accountability by consulting affected people on various aspects.
-However, in reality, feedback systems are primarily used to inform people about programme-related matters and to demonstrate evidence and impact to donors (Active Learning Network for Accountability and Performance in Humanitarian Action 2022; Ground Truth Solutions et al. 2022; Owl Re 2022; Core Humanitarian Standard Alliance et al. 2015).
+However, in reality, feedback systems are primarily used to inform people about programme-related matters and to demonstrate evidence and impact to donors (ALNAP 2022; Ground Truth Solutions et al. 2022; Owl Re 2022; CHS Alliance et al. 2015).

 Existing analyses of the use of digital technologies in humanitarian action tend to focus on opportunities and risks associated with their adoption, with accountability being approached from different perspectives.
 However, the discussion of digital accountability, which involves using digital technologies to enhance the participation of and accountability to affected populations, is still in its infancy.
 Some scholars have focused on ways to engage people in a digital environment while taking into consideration the challenges of misinformation and disinformation.
 Others highlight the importance of bridging the digital divide to include those persons who are already marginalised and left behind.
-Overall, there is an increased awareness to improve transparency when processing affected people's data and the need for an honest discussion about power dynamics in an offline and online sphere (Schächtele et al. 2022; Bryant 2021; Communicating with Disaster Affected Communities Network 2021; Office for the Coordination of Humanitarian Affairs 2021; VENRO 2020; Greenwood et al. 2017; Madianou et al. 2016; Sandvik et al. 2014).
+Overall, there is an increased awareness to improve transparency when processing affected people's data and the need for an honest discussion about power dynamics in an offline and online sphere (Schächtele et al. 2022; Bryant 2021; CDAC Network 2021; OCHA 2021; VENRO 2020; Greenwood et al. 2017; Madianou et al. 2016; Sandvik et al. 2014).

 At the same time, the use of digital technologies raises questions about data rights and agency, including how to involve affected people in the design of datagenerating tools, capacitate them to claim data rights and make informed decisions.
 While the debate about digital accountability is slowly gaining momentum, it is still in its early stages and differentiates between legally imposed data subject rights and rights-based approaches that foster programme quality.
-The overall aim is to put people at the centre of data-related decisionmaking and digital design.
+The overall aim is to put people at the centre of data-related decision-making and digital design.
 For this to happen, transparency and digital literacy are important.
 Raising awareness, building and strengthening digital capacities and capabilities will be as essential as acknowledging digital harms and risks (Cieslik et al. 2022; Vinck et al. 2022; Ada Lovelace Institute 2021; Williamson 2020; Madianou 2019; Jacobsen et al. 2018; Madianou et al. 2016).
-To better understand the linkages between digital transformation and accountability, the ongoing humanitarian crisis in Ukraine is a particularly interesting case.